Nef10/SwiftScraper/README.md

 ## Run script that loads page

-Let's now run some custom JavaScript to submit a google search.
+Let's now run some custom JavaScript to submit a Google search.
 This is the `PageChangeStep` which runs some JavaScript, which will result in a new page being loaded.
 When the page is loaded, it will proceed to the next step.

 Firstly, in the `GoogleSearch.js` file, add the following 2 functions which perform the search, and exposes them in the module: